Our Governance committee

 BC Federation of Labour, Chair

-Sussanne Skidmore was elected BCFED president in 2022 after being elected as the federation’s secretary-treasurer in 2018 and 2020.
+Sussanne Skidmore was elected to her second term as BCFED president in 2024.
+Prior to being elected president for the first time in 2022, she served two terms as the federation’s secretary-treasurer between 2018 and 2022.
 A well-known human rights, social justice and queer rights activist, she served as executive vice-president of BCGEU for 5 years.
 She has co-chaired the BCFED’s Human Rights Committee and is active in the federation’s Women and Gender Rights Committee.

 Amandeep Beesla